Monthly U.S. Immigration Visa Bulletin [May 2026]

 Wondering how long it takes after your date becomes current?
 See our complete guide to green card timeline and processing times.

 USCIS decides which chart applicants should follow when submitting their applications.
-For April 2026, applicants should use the “Dates for Filing” chart for both family-sponsored and employment-based green cards.
+For May 2026, applicants should use the “Dates for Filing” chart for family-sponsored and “Final Action Dates” employment-based green cards.

 Understanding Chart Notations